The Sanctity of Home

 If illegitimate income (the income got from charging interest, taking bribes, cheating, etc.) comes to a family and the sustenance of the members is drawn from it, then be assured that angels don't enter such homes.
 Such homes are surrounded by fire.
 The angels in the Heavens see such homes as being engulfed with fire.
 The Holy Quran says that the angels pity the innocent children and women who are engulfed by fires in these unfortunate homes.

-It is mentioned in the traditions that on the Day of Judgment the most unfortunate person will be the one cursed by his family members although he toiled hard in the world to provide sustenance to his wife and children.
-They will plead with Allah, "He has fed us with wealth on which Khums was not paidand he fed us on the bribes he had taken forcibly.
+It is mentioned in the traditions that the most unfortunate person on the Day of Judgment will be cursed by his family members although he toiled hard in the world to provide sustenance to his wife and children.
+They will plead with Allah, "He has fed us with wealth on which Khums was not paid and he fed us on the bribes he had taken forcibly.
 He made us hard-hearted!
 O Allah!
 Put him through a harsh accounting!"

 And We shall turn unto the work they did and make it scattered motes.
-(Sura Al-Furqan, 25: 23)
+Sura Furqan: 23

 Fulfilling the rights of other people is difficult.
 Beware and be assured that if forbidden wealth enters your house, then the mercy of Allah will surely depart, blessings will flee this house, love and affection departs from this house.
 A day comes when the very children for whom you toiled will on the Day of Qiyamah curse you and make you an inmate of Hell.